 Scherr's Cabinet & Doors, Inc.

-The Anatomy of a Door
+Anatomy of a Door

 To the left and right side of the door panel we have “Stiles” which run vertically from the very top to the very bottom.
 Above and below the panel we have “Rails” which do not run the full width of the door but rather are made to fit within the left and right Stiles using tongue and groove construction.